 Bottom-Line: These entry-level crampons have ten razor-sharp points for tackling snow, ice, and earth.

 Hillsound’s budget-rate Trail Pro Crampons are vastly underrated.
-This incredible strap-on system features ten ice-penetrating carbon steel points.
+This incredible strap-on system features ten ice-penetrating carbon steel spikes.

 The foundation is supported by an adjustable spring bar.
 Not to mention, they are fortified with quality anti-balling plates.
 As such, you never have to worry about snow or ice clumping up beneath your feet.